Sabriya Fisher

 Research interests include sociolinguistics, language variation & change, varieties of English, and the language varieties of the African diaspora.

 My research is broadly focused on language variation and change, with a particular focus on varieties of English and the language varieties of the African Diaspora.
-My most recent work, funded by an NSF grant, examines syntactic change in the negation system of African American English in Philadelphia.
+My dissertation work, funded by an NSF grant, examined syntactic change in the negation system of African American English in Philadelphia.
 Other projects I have worked on explore the perception and acquisition of sociolinguistic variation, changes in the sound system of Philadelphia English(es), and syntactic change in both general American English and French Guyanais Creole.
+My current work looks at morphosyntactic variation in the speech of high school students in the Boston and Philadelphia areas, and how their use of language interacts with their experiences in school.

 Outside of linguistics, I enjoy running, listening to and playing music, travelling, cooking (eating more so), learning how to make wine, and spending time laughing with friends and family.